scardine/pingport/README.md

 distribute a Python application for Linux I would probably create deb and rpm packages.

 2) **How would you work with developers to resolve any systems issues?**
+I depends.
+If this is disaster recover I would apply my 3D: **D**efuse (get the service back as fast as possible), **D**ebrief (make a blameless postmortem to identify root causes), **D**efend (make arrangements to avoid the problem in the future).
-I would help them diagnose the issue in production and if they are not using a log aggregator I would install a [sentry](https://sentry.io) instance for them.
+If it is one of that pesky intermittent bugs we are absolutely unable to reproduce on the staging environment I would help them diagnose the issue in production (and if they are not using a log aggregator I would install a [sentry](https://sentry.io) instance for them).

 3) **What, if any, would the impact be of your script on the production service?**
-If the interval is kept above 1 minute I don't think there will be any meaningful impact - maybe an extra thousand entries / day in the logs but any application worth its salary should be able to handle that.
+If the ping interval is kept above 1 minute I don't think there will be any meaningful impact - maybe an extra thousand entries / day in the logs but any application worth its salary should be able to handle that.